csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

     Click the **Close** button at the bottom of the screen.
 ## Task 3: Connect to the Autonomous Database instance via SQL Developer

-Oracle SQL Developer is a free integrated development environment that simplifies the development and management of Autonomous Database.
+Oracle SQL Developer is a free integrated development environment that simplifies the development and management of an Autonomous Database.

 SQL Developer can connect to Autonomous Database and contains enhancements for key Autonomous Database features.
 You can download the latest version of Oracle SQL Developer for your platform from the Download link on this page: [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sql-developer.html).
     ![Access SQL Developer](images/download-sqldeveloper.png " ")